a-mahdipour/DS-ML-AI-intro/README.md

 ----
 ## 12. Big data
-The field #bigdata study is a field of efficiently dealing with a large amount of data (may grow over time) that cannot be processed via traditional #dataprocessing techniques/softwares.
-Note that the higher observation in data, the more #accuracy and false discovery rate (#fdr) can be acheived using big data sets. #bigdata is at the intersection of #machinelearning, #artificialintelligence and #datascience and plays a crucial role. some associations between #bigdata and #machinelearning are presented in the enclosed fig.
+The field big data study is a field of efficiently dealing with a large amount of data (may grow over time) that cannot be processed via traditional #dataprocessing techniques/softwares.
+Note that the higher observation in data, the more #accuracy and false discovery rate (FDR) can be acheived using big data sets.
+Big data is at the intersection of ML, AI and DS and plays a crucial role. some associations between big data and #machinelearning are presented in the enclosed fig.

 ![alt text](FIGs/fig8.jpg)
 techtarget.com

 ----
 ## 13. Defining a ML model
 How to define a model for ML.
-A #machinelearning model comprises of mathematical configuration based on observed data so be able to predict new data at certain accuracy level (been previously estimated).
-Here are the steps towards generating a model in #machinelearning:
+A ML model comprises of mathematical configuration based on observed data so be able to predict new data at certain accuracy level (been previously estimated).
+Here are the steps towards generating a model in ML:

 - Data exploration and QC
 - Pre-processing the data
-- Assign #training and test subsets of the data
+- Assign training and test subsets of the data
-- Provide a #classification model
+- Provide a classification model
-- Generate a #pipeline of all the above steps
+- Generate a pipeline of all the above steps
 - Train the model using training data
-- Run #predictions
+- Run predictions
-- Validate #performance of the model
+- Validate performance of the model

 ![alt text](FIGs/fig9.gif)
 developer.ibm.com, integritytrade.tk